EliasAL2/EliasAL2.github.io/_pages/about.md

 </p>

 The decoder now takes in all of the extracted visual data of the vision backbone and the embedding of the <SEG> token which clarifies the need for segmentation.
-With all of this information, it now **constructs the final segmentation mask** that is laid over the input image and presents this as our Output.
+With all of this information, it now **constructs the final segmentation mask** that is laid over the input image and presents this as our output.

 **Resulting Image:**